Spreading properties in Kermack-McKendrick models with nonlocal spatial interactions -- A new look

 In this last section, we assume throughout that {\bf(H1)-(H2$\mu$)} are satisfied, and we will focus on the case that $\mathscr{R}_0>1$.
 Our aim to show the existence and uniqueness of traveling waves for the KPP model \bqq \left\{ \right. \eqq That is, we look for solutions of the form $\rho(t,i,x)=w(i,x\cdot{\bf e}-ct)$ for any direction ${\bf e}\in \mathbb{S}^{d-1}$, where the profile $w$ satisfies \bqq \left\{

 \right. \eqq together with the conditions \bqq \left\{ \right. \eqq

 Before proceeding with the proof, let us give some comments.
 Since $\mathscr{R}_0>1$, we notice that the only bounded nonnegative solutions of \eqref{profile} with $c=0$ are 0 and $\rho^s(i)$.
-What we are interested is whether or not there are some values of $c\in\R\backslash\{0\}$ for which \eqref{profile} has a solution satisfying $0\leq w(i,z)\leq \rho^s(i)$ for $(i,z)\in[0,i_\dagger)\times\R$.
+What we are interested is whether or not there are some values of $c\in\R\backslash\{0\}$ for which \eqref{profile} has a solution satisfying $0 \,< \,w(i,z)\,< \, \rho^s(i)$ for $(i,z)\in[0,i_\dagger)\times\R$.
 We point out that if there exists a traveling wave solution $w(i,z)$ with speed $c$, then $w(i,-z)$ will also satisfy \eqref{profile} along the direction $-\mathbf{e}$ with wave speed $-c$.
 Therefore, we shall restrict ourselves to the case that $c> 0$ in the sequel.

 Let us also remind that $c_*\in(0,+\infty)$ is the asymptotic spreading speed for KPP model \eqref{kppI} proven in Theorem \ref{thm-spreading property}.
 The necessary condition for the existence of traveling fronts of \eqref{kppI-TW} can be easily proved as follows using the spreading property of Theorem \ref{thm-spreading property}. \begin{lem} Traveling fronts of \eqref{kppI-TW} with wave speed $c\in\R_+$, if any, satisfy $c\ge c_*$. \end{lem} \begin{proof}[Proof of Lemma \ref{lem_TW_necessary}] Assume that $w(i,x\cdot \mathbf{e}-ct)$ is a traveling front to the KPP model \eqref{kppI-TW} with speed $c\in\R_+$ along any direction $\mathbf{e}\in\SS^{d-1}$.
+Since by assumption we have $0 < w(i,z)$, we can always put a small compactly supported sub-solution below the traveling front which will satisfy hypothesis \textbf{(H4)} and \eqref{H3}.
 We then infer from the spreading property (ii) of Theorem \ref{thm-spreading property} that

 In particular,

 By virtue of the limit condition \eqref{conditionsTW}, we infer that $c'<c$.
 Since $c'\in(0,c_*)$ was arbitrarily chosen, we then derive that $c\ge c_*$. \end{proof}